LukeSmetham/layout-hooks/README.md

 # Layout Hooks

-A set of React Hooks that help make your components responsive, either to their own width, their parent width or the browser width.
+A set of React Hooks that help make your components responsive, either to their own size, their parents size or the browser viewport.

 ## `useLayout`